Revision 20-4; Effective October 1, 2020

 Advisors must follow the chart below in determining a timely redetermination:

-If Form H1830 and Form H1010 are... | then count 15 days ... |
+If Form H1830 and Form H1010 are...then count 15 days ...

-given to the individual in the office, | after the date the individual is given the forms. |
+given to the individual in the office,after the date the individual is given the forms.

-mailed to the individual, | plus two days (17 days) after the date the forms are mailed. |
+mailed to the individual,plus two days (17 days) after the date the forms are mailed.

 To schedule timely redeterminations properly, scheduling staff need to know the due date on which the application must be submitted to be considered a timely redetermination.
 Therefore, when providing Form H1830 and Form H1010, Application for Assistance — Your Texas Benefits, at the time a short certification is completed, advisors must manually document the due date in the Short Cert.
 Timely Due Date box in the Agency Use Only section of Form H1010.
 Scheduling staff must then follow B-160, SNAP Timeliness Charts for Applications and All Redeterminations, to properly schedule the appointment.

-If HHSC is at fault for not completing the redetermination process in a timely manner, staff must dispose the EDG the same day the advisor completes the eligibility redetermination.
-This ensures that benefits are available within 24 hours.
+If the redetermination process is not completed in a timely manner due to agency delays, dispose the EDG the same day the eligibility redetermination is completed to ensure benefits are available within 24 hours.

 Related Policy